MicrosoftDocs/xamarin-docs/docs/ios/data-cloud/data/using-sqlite-orm.md

 ```

 > [!IMPORTANT]
-> **Note**: When writing SQL statements directly you create a dependency on the names of tables and columns in your database, which have been generated from your classes and their attributes.
+> When writing SQL statements directly you create a dependency on the names of tables and columns in your database, which have been generated from your classes and their attributes.
 If you change those names in your code you must remember to update any manually written SQL statements.

 ### Deleting an object